dbgroup-nagoya-u/memory-manager/README.md

       [<source> ...]
     )
     target_link_libraries(<target_bin_name> PRIVATE
-      dbgroup::memory-manager
+      dbgroup::memory_manager
     )
     ```

 ### Collect and Release Garbage Pages

-If you wish to only release garbages, you can use our garbage collector as follows.
+If you wish to only release garbage, you can use our garbage collector as follows.

 ```cpp
 // C++ standard libraries